RafaelSdeSouza/SpaxNMF/README.md

 non-image entries such as headers and other metadata through the matrix, the fitted object, and reconstructed cubes.

-## Roadmap
+## Applications

-The package is being cleaned up around one main use case: IFU demonstrations that compare what we learn from PCA, vanilla NMF, and a future spatially aware NMF model on public MaNGA cubes.
-The synthetic example stays in the package so the website and tests remain fast and reproducible, while the real-data demos will move toward a small set of curated MaNGA examples.
+SpaxNMF is intended for methodological studies and case-study analyses of IFU data, including matched comparisons among PCA, vanilla NMF, and spatially regularized NMF on curated survey cubes.

 ## Documentation